Alipacman/UXLLM/README.md

 This three inputs are packaged into a prompt and send to an LLM.
 Finally, the output is a list of ten predicted usability issues with their rationale for the analyzed view.

+## Thesis
+This tool was developed as part of my master's thesis.
+Below, you can find my thesis, which contains numerous additional details, such as an evaluation of the tool, as well as further explanations on prompt engineering, etc.

 ## Usage
 Open the Xcode project, put in a ```openAIKey``` & ```tinyPNGkey``` into the ```LocalConfiguration``` file and run the app.
 Basic settings can be adjusted in the ```Constants``` file.